(Spoiler alert if you haven’t watched both seasons.)

 People, family included, cannot see inside your brain or your heart, like they can see a broken bone or a cast.
 The wounds, scars, pain and brokenness of depression or anxiety cannot be documented with an x-ray or blood test.

 The characters in this show represent so many seasons of my own life and that is why I love it so much.
-It also has so many spiritual parallels, even though I am sure that is probably not what the writers intended.
+It also has many spiritual parallels, even though I am sure that is probably not what the writers intended.

 This blog post… these words… are an attempt to piece together how depression, friendship, love, spiritual warfare, anger, resentment and loss have played out in my own life – exactly like so many plotlines in Stranger Things.
 I am actually excited to explore writing about this.
 Maybe I have finally found something that will not only help me move past some traumatic events, but also resonate with anyone else standing at the edge of those dark woods.
 Or, underneath the woods, in The Upside Down.